qgis/qwc2-demo-app/README.md

 There are five main configuration files:

- * `js/appConfig.js`: This file configures which components and which map projections are compiled into the application bundle.
+ * `js/appConfig.js`: This file configures which components and which map projections are compiled into the application bundle as well as the available locales.
 Changing this file will require a re-deployment of the application.

  * `config.json`: This file controls the plugin configuration (whether they are enabled in desktop/mobile plus plugin specific configuration) and also stores